Many "modern" pastors tell their flock that the Old Testament is no longer valid for today's Christian.

 How about a different point of view?

 As an update, in November 2016 we purchased a Bible that was new to the market in September 2016 called The Complete Jewish Study Bible.
-This book has been edited by a Messianic Jew (David Stern) and explains the stories of the incidents in both the Old and New Testaments from the viewpoint of a Jew in culture, history, and language.
+This book has been edited by a Messianic Jew (David Stern) and relates the stories of the incidents in both the Old and New Testaments from the viewpoint of a Jew in culture, history, and language.
 The words are still translated directly from the Hebrew and Greek texts, but the notes are his.
 Within a week of reading our daily readings from that Bible, we began to see the truth from the Bible as it was seen by those who wrote it.